Non-loose torus knots: Introduction

 Looking back at \cite[Theorem~1.13]{Etnyre13}, a reasonable place to start looking for a knot where the answer was NO, would be to consider a knot type $K$ for which $-K$ is not smoothly isotopic to $K$.

 In \cite{Etnyre13}, there were many questions asked as to what the mountain ranges of non-loose Legendrian knots could look like.
 At the time the only known examples showed you could have $\textsf{X}$s and $\textsf{V}$s and that was all.
 In particular it was asked if there could ever be any non-loose Legendrian knots in Regions~1 or~2 in Figure~\ref{geogfig}, and if so could there be multiple (maybe infinitely many) representatives mapping to a fixed point in one of those regions.
-If one considers, for example, the $(n-1,n)$--torus knot in $\xi_1$ we can see that there are indeed non-loose Legendrian knots with invariants in Region~1, but at most one Legendrian representative can map to any point there.
+If one considers, for example, the $(n-1,n)$-torus knot in $\xi_1$ we can see that there are indeed non-loose Legendrian knots with invariants in Region~1, but at most one Legendrian representative can map to any point there.
 We do not know if Region~2 can be populated.
-So we reiterate, are refine the questions and ask
+So we as the following question.

 \begin{question} Are there any non-loose Legendrian knots with invariants in $R_2$?
 Is the cardinality of the pre-image of any point in $R_1$ under the geography map $\Phi$ on non-loose Legendrian knots bounded by 1? \end{question}